CSE232-MSU/CSE232/syllabus.md

 ### Homework

 A homework assignment will be due every Monday and Thursday at 10 PM.
-Each homework assignment is worth 20 points.
-There will be 22 assignments given, but only the top 20 assignments will count toward your point total (the two lowest-scoring assignments will be dropped).
-Thus, you can earn a total of 400 points from the homework assignments.
+Each homework assignment is worth 30 points.
+There will be 17 assignments given, but only the top 15 assignments will count toward your point total (the two lowest-scoring assignments will be dropped).
+Thus, you can earn a total of 450 points from the homework assignments.

-Submitting an assignment to Mimir merely saves it.
-At the deadline for an assignment, your work is automatically saved and graded.
-So be sure you aren't in the middle of typing something when the assignment closes.

 All assignments (projects and homework) are to be done individually.
 Discussing problem-solving strategies with other students is encouraged, __but as soon as the discussion turns to a particular implementation (for instance specific code), the work must be your own__.
 You can make private posts on Piazza asking for help.
 See the [Academic Honesty](#academic-honesty) section below.